RulinShao/cse599/policies.md

 - Project presentation (10%), in class on March 8
 - Writeup (35%), due 11:59pm March 11
 - Students are encouraged to form groups of up to 3 students.
 All members of the group will get the same grade, barring exceptional circumstances.
-- The project can be a detailed proposal (i.e., everything but the results section of a paper).
-Students who do a full project (with experimental/theoretical results) will receive up to 10% extra credit.

 ## Late submissions and accommodations